-Email sending reputation is a complex metric of other different reputations to determine email delivery practices developed essentially through a constant game of chase and catch between hackers who send malicious spam and the ISPs that are constantly creating new ways to catch them in the act.
+Email sending reputation is a complex metric of other different reputations to determine email delivery practices.
+It’s developed, essentially, through a constant game of chase-and-catch between hackers who send malicious spam and the ISPs that are constantly creating new ways to catch them in the act.

-Great email sending practices do not end in the way you create the content and design of your emails, but also following strict security protocols that help ISPs identify you as a trustworthy sender.
+Great email sending practices do not end with the way you create the content and design of your emails, but they also depend on following strict security protocols that help ISPs identify you as a trustworthy sender.

 What is Sender Score?

 Using a range that starts at 0 and ends at 100, Return Path’s Sender Score is an email reputation score compiled from non-personal data of over 60 million inboxes from different ISPs, spam filtering, and security companies to create a picture of a sender’s email sending practices.
 Sender Scores are normally calculated on a rolling 30-day average.

 Sender Score may be also indicative of a sender’s overall email reputation, but they are not the same.
 So, if a sender has a high Sender Score, this could indicate that most of the sender’s transactional and marketing emails land in the inbox.
 But, if a sender has a really low score, then there is a high chance that their email campaigns often have high bounce rates, high block rates and low open rates.

 It is important to realize that the Sender Score is ultimately on data that Return Path receives.
 This score is relevant for ISPs that pay attention to it.
 Ultimately, ISPs decide whether you send good emails or not through their own datasets, not on Return Path’s Sender Score.
 So, while this score might be a good indication of email sending practices, getting a “high” score does not automatically guarantee that all email campaigns will land in the inbox.